50 Fitness Myths That Can Seriously Damage Your Health

 Myth: Pregnant women should avoid ab exercises

 While avoiding ab work when pregnant won’t land you in the hospital, it’s not doing you any favors.
 If you don’t strengthen your core, you may end up with more lower-back pain, as well as have a longer delivery and a longer postpartum recovery.
 That said, after the first trimester, you should avoid traditional sit-ups so your uterus doesn’t compress your vena cava, the vein that carries blood to your heart.
 But a few tweaks can deliver all of the benefits of ab exercises without the risks—either by lying on your side, standing, or using a wedge that raises your heart above your bellybutton.
 Speak with a doctor and a trainer who can help you make the proper adjustments so that you and your baby stay safe.
+Check out the best workout shoes for women to make sure you’re fully supported too.

 Myth: Too much exercise while pregnant will cause you to deliver early